 - Tables, chairs and furniture used within a workshop will be arranged for distancing where possible with participants sitting side by side.

-- Participants will be asked to leave their name, phone number and permission for their contact details to be given for the explicit use of NHS track and trace should Agnis be contacted by the system.
-These details would only be used for this reason only and destroyed after 21 days.
+- Participants will be asked to leave their name, phone number and permission for their contact details to be given for the explicit use of NHS Track and Trace should Agnis be contacted by the system.
+These details would only be used for this reason and destroyed after 21 days.

 - Agnis will cancel a workshop if she or anyone within her household has symptoms of COVID-19 or has been asked to isolate by NHS Track and Trace.

 - Agnis will have been in touch with each workshop venue before the workshop to talk through the strategies they have in place to ensure that risk is mitigated as much as possible.
 Agnis will have visited any new venues that she is working with for the first time in person before delivering the workshop to ensure she has familiarised herself with the venue and made contact with the staff.

 - Agnis will be ensuring that she has longer to set up and pack down after workshops to allow for considered preparation before each workshop and time to allow for cleaning and disinfecting.

 - Venues will be responsible for ensuring clear signage around the workshop space and wider site.
 Participants are asked to read and follow any directions and guidance given.

 - Venues will be responsible for the cleaning of toilets and washroom facilities and ensuring they are regularly cleaned and have sufficient supplies of washing materials for example soap, paper towels, hand sanitiser.

 - Agnis will not be providing any refreshments at workshops currently.
 Some venues she works at will provide refreshments and participants are asked to see individual venues for their guidelines on how they will be serving these, this may include using disposable cups or pre-wrapped refreshments.